cjpais/burrito/README.md

 There is so much to be discovered in the data and how LLM's interact with it, and ultimately will be able to retrieve it later.

+Right now retrieval is not deeply implemented.
+It is the goal of this week.
+Some of it will be RAG using ChromaDB as the vector database.
+Everything else is TBD at the moment.
+A lot of the processing on the `storage` step will be to aid the retrieval.
+That is why all of it is in flexible pipeline steps, so it aids in playing with many different retrieval methods from a common and consistent data source.

 ## Install

 To install dependencies: